 Second, the amount of the patient’s existing breast tissue will play a role in the breast augmentation outcome.
 For example, if a patient already has a substantial amount of breast tissue, a smaller breast implant can be used to achieve a larger cup size.
 For a patient with a minimal amount of natural breast tissue, a larger breast implant would be required to achieve a similar size as the patient with existing breast tissue.

 Third, bra cup sizes vary by manufacturer.
-For example, a D-cup size in a Victoria’s Secret bra may be different than your cup size in a Maidenform bra.
+For example, a D-cup size in Victoria’s Secret bra may be different than your cup size in a Maidenform bra.
 Therefore, when describing your cosmetic goals to your surgeon, using a bra cup size is not the most descriptive option.
 Instead of saying what bra size you would like to be, you may want to bring in photos of women who have the breast size that you desire.
-Dr. Marin can also have you try on breast implant samples to help you determine the appropriate size for your surgery.
+We can also have you try on breast implant samples to help you determine the appropriate size for your surgery.

 All of these considerations should be taken into account when determining breast implant size.